State Partnership Program

 The State Partnership Program is a key U.S. security cooperation tool that facilitates cooperation across all aspects of international civil-military affairs and encourages people-to-people ties at the state level.

-The State Partnership Program (SPP) is a Department of Defense security cooperation program managed by the Chief of National Guard Bureau, executed by geographic commands, and sourced by the 54 U.S. states, territories and the District of Columbia.
-SPP began in 1993 with the three Baltic Republics and has grown to 82 partnerships; 15 of those partnership are among U.S. states and African nations.
+The State Partnership Program (SPP) is a Department of Defense security cooperation program managed by the Chief of National Guard Bureau, executed by geographic commands, and sourced by the 54 U.S. states, territories, and the District of Columbia.
+SPP began in 1993 with the three Baltic Republics and has grown to 82 partnerships; 15 of those partnerships are among U.S. states and African nations.

 There are currently 15 State Partnerships between the United States and African nations:

 - Benin, Ghana, and Togo are partnered with the North Dakota National Guard

 - Botswana and the North Carolina National Guard